ta4j/ta4j-wiki/Trendlines-and-Swing-Points.md

 );
 ```

-### Scoring weights (pick the “best” line)
+### Scoring weights (pick the "best" line)
-Weights must sum to 1.0; defaults are **0.40 touch count / 0.15 extreme / 0.15 outside penalty / 0.15 proximity / 0.15 recency**.
+Weights must sum to 1.0;

 Each lever tilts the search toward a different style of line:
 - **Touch count**: maximizes the number of swing points that sit on the line.
 Prioritize when you want high “market memory” or range-trading confluence; deprioritize in fresh breakouts where many touches may mean the level is already fatigued.
 Theory: the more times price tests a level without breaking, the more orders accumulate there (self-fulfilling support/resistance).
 - **Touches extreme swing**: forces the line through the highest high (resistance) or lowest low (support).
 Prioritize for textbook diagonal trendlines and for enforcing HH/LL structure; deprioritize when the extreme is a news wick/outlier and you prefer to anchor to closes or secondary swings.
 Theory: extremes mark the point of maximum imbalance between supply and demand, so anchoring them keeps the line tied to the pivotal pivot.
 - **Outside count penalty**: discourages swings that pierce the line.
 Prioritize when you only trust untouched levels (e.g., for breakout systems); deprioritize in markets with frequent stop-hunts/wicks where minor breaches are acceptable.
 Theory: every violation weakens a barrier—more breaches imply the line has already “broken” and should be discounted.
 - **Average deviation**: rewards lines that stay close to all swings, not just the anchors.
 Prioritize in choppy structures to avoid lines that bisect noise; deprioritize when you deliberately allow wide channels and care more about the exact anchor choices.
 Theory: akin to minimizing regression residuals so the line reflects the overall swing cloud rather than two arbitrary points.
 - **Anchor recency**: favors anchors drawn from the latest swings.
 Prioritize for intraday or regime-shifting markets where old pivots lose relevance; deprioritize for multi-year macro trendlines where early anchors still define the structure.
 Theory: markets are non-stationary, so fresher swings often carry more predictive power than distant history.
+Default weight is 5% (reduced from 15% in earlier versions) to place less emphasis on recency and more on touch count and extreme point inclusion.

 ```java
 TrendLineSupportIndicator.ScoringWeights customWeights =